- About Us

 The Rosenberg Fund for Children was started by Robert Meeropol, who was orphaned at age six when his parents, Ethel and Julius Rosenberg, were executed at the height of the McCarthy Era.

 In 1990 Robert figured out how he could repay the progressive community that helped him survive.
 He founded the RFC to help children of targeted activists in the U.S. today- children who are experiencing the same nightmare he and his brother endured as youngsters.
+In September 2013, Robert's daughter, Jennifer Meeropol, took over for him as the RFC's executive director.

-Find out more about Our Story here, in a letter from Robert Meeropol.
+Find out more about Our Story here.

 Read the Rosenbergs' Last Letter to their sons here.